 NASA's Commercial Crew Program

-Kathryn Lueders serves as the acting program manager for NASA's Commercial Crew Program.
+Kathryn Lueders serves as the program manager for NASA's Commercial Crew Program.

 Lueders previously served as the ISS Program's Transportation Integration manager.
-In that post, she managed the commercial cargo services (CRS) to the ISS and was responsible for oversight of the international partner vehicles – the European Space Agency's Automated Transfer Vehicle (ATV), the Japanese Space Agency's H-II Transfer Vehicle (HTV), and the Russian Soyuz and Progress spacecraft.
+In that post, she managed the commercial cargo resupply services (CRS) to the space station and was responsible for oversight of the international partner vehicles – the European Space Agency's Automated Transfer Vehicle (ATV), the Japanese Space Agency's H-II Transfer Vehicle (HTV), and the Russian Soyuz and Progress spacecraft.

 Lueders began her NASA career at the White Sands Test Facility in New Mexico in 1992 where she performed as the Shuttle Orbital Maneuvering System and Reaction Control Systems Depot manager.
 She moved into the ISS Program and served in multiple positions including the deputy manager for ISS Logistics and Maintenance, the Vehicle Systems Integration manager, and the Commercial Orbital Transportation Services Integration manager.